ZephrFish/ZephrFish/README.md

 - [Offensive Sysadmin Suite](https://github.com/ZephrFish/OffensiveSysAdmin)
 - [HelpColor Aggressor Script](https://github.com/ZephrFish/HelpColor) - I try to keep Outflank's aggressor up to date with new cool BOFs and things :)
 - [Malleable-C2](https://github.com/threatexpress/malleable-c2) - I actively contribute to Malleable C2 at each release, explaining the different options to help you make better C2 profiles within Cobalt Strike.
+- [OmniProx](https://github.com/ZephrFish/OmniProx) - An IP rotation tool similar to how FireProx operates but for different providers

 ## Blog: